operator-id/SADTask/README.md

 - .NET 6.0 SDK
 - Setup an SSL certificate for the API app

+Important: Make sure to provide the keys first in order for the API to function, otherwise the server will drop the error silently.

 In order to authorize to the AWS you need to provide the user secrets:
 - "AWSOpenSearch:AccessKey" : {ACCESS_KEY}
 - "AWSOpenSearch:SecretKey" : {SECRET_KEY}